evogytis/evogytis.github.io/_pages/about.md

 Welcome to my site.
 My name is Gytis Dudas and I'm a scientist who works on viruses.
-I employ [Bayesian phylogenetics](http://beast.community/index.html) to study population structure in RNA viruses and how it can be used to understand their patterns of transmission and evolution.
+My interests very broadly cover the evolution and ecology of viruses and inferring patterns of virus dispersal and transmission that reflect host movements and contact networks.
-I have worked on a diverse set of viruses in the past, including influenza B, MERS corona-, Zika, and Ebola viruses.
+I have worked with diverse human viruses in the past with influenza B, MERS corona-, Zika, and Ebola viruses being the more widely known, though I also thoroughly enjoy rummaging through animal metagenomic datasets for new viruses.
-You may know me from my work on the latter.
+Whenever possible I employ state-of-the-art [Bayesian phylogenetic](http://beast.community/index.html) models and make liberal use of customised data visualisation techniques to present my work.
+Here are a couple of examples of data visualisations I've made:

+***
+<iframe class="embed-responsive-item" src="https://www.youtube.com/embed/knxq4u4hu78"></iframe>
+***

 ***
 <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/j4Ut4krp8GQ"></iframe>